Tasmanian’s have been farming salmon and ocean trout in Macquarie Harbour for 38-years

 Aquaculture in Macquarie Harbour is the livelihood of 400 Tasmanian families.

-In addition, we estimate aquaculture in Macquarie Harbour supports at least 140 additional full-time jobs in other Tasmanian businesses across the aquaculture supply chain in Tasmania, including in manufacturing, logistics and feed production.
+In addition, Macquarie Harbour aquaculture supports a further 130 additional jobs in other Tasmanian businesses across the aquaculture supply chain in Tasmania, including in manufacturing, logistics and feed production.

 Research by Deloitte found the salmon industry is responsible for 17% of all employment in the West Coast and Latrobe Local Government Areas, and salmon industry jobs pay up-to 73.9% more than the average jobs in these areas.